George Walton

 George Walton quickly became involved in the fight for independence.
 He served as secretary of the Provincial Congress and then president of the Georgia Council of Safety.
 In 1776, he was elected to the Second Continental Congress, where he voted on and signed the Declaration of Independence.
 Only 26 years old, he was one of the youngest men to sign the document.

 In addition to serving in the Congress and signing the Declaration, George Walton led a distinguished career.
 As a colonel in the Georgia Militia, he fought in the First Battle of Savannah.
 During the battle, he was shot and then captured by the British.
-Colonel Walton was a prisoner of war for eight months before his release.
+Colonel Walton was a prisoner of war for ten months.
+After his release, he returned to his unit and fought for American Independence.

-Throughout his life, George Walton served in the Continental Congress a total of five times.
-He was twice governor of Georgia, a U. S. senator, and three-time chief justice of Georgia.
+Throughout his life, George Walton not only served in the Continental Congress, but he was also twice governor of Georgia, a U. S. senator, three times chief justice of Georgia, and later as the state expanded, a circuit court judge.
 Walton lived his life in service to his state and his nation, serving in all three branches of government and the military.

 Most importantly, George Walton shows us that life is full of possibilities.
 He pushed past every boundary and rose to serve his country.
 He gives us a unique lens to view our founders.